LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 *add annotated screen here*

 ### Add an Agent Connector
-Adding a agent connector creates a connection between the bot and the agent in the target LiveEngage environment.
+Adding an agent connector creates a connection between the bot and the bot agent in the target LiveEngage environment.

 **To add an agent connector**

 1. Open the bot.
 2. Click **Agent Connectors** in the upper-right corner.
 3. Click **New Bot Connector** in the upper-right corner.
-4. In the Add New Agent Connector dialog, specify the following:
+4. In the Add Agent Connector dialog, specify the following:
     - **Agent User ID**:
     - **Role (Agent or Manager)**:
-    - **Conversation Type**:
+    - **Conversation Type**: Select either "Messaging" or "Chat."
     - **Deploy to**: Select either "Demo" (for testing) or "Production."
 To deploy to Production, you must have the necessary privileges.
-5. If desired, click **Advanced Options** and specify the advanced settings, which are optional:
+5. If desired, click **Advanced Options** and specify the optional, advanced settings:
     - **External Webhook URL**:
     - **Fallback Skill ID**:
     - **Accessibility**:
     Custom configuration flags are key/value pairs that alter the behavior of the bot.
 They allow for fundamental changes in bot behavior *outside* of the design of the bot, and they're injected at the point of connecting the bot to an agent on a 1:1 basis.
 For a list of custom configuration flags that you can set, see [below](conversation-builder-testing-deployment-deploying-to-liveengage.html#custom-configuration-flags) in this topic.

-6. If desired, click " + " beside Custom Configurations, and enter the key/value pairs.
+6. If desired, click " + " beside **Custom Configurations**, and enter the key/value pairs.
 7. Click **Save**.

-    This creates the connection between the bot and the agent in the target LiveEngage environment.
+    This creates the connection between the bot and the bot agent in the target LiveEngage environment.
 Now you must [start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent).

 ### Edit an Agent Connector
 You can edit an agent connector as long as the bot isn't running.